Kawasaki Z1000 SX Tourer (2010 - ) review

 Ride & handling

 The stumpy, compact yet mostly quality Z1000-derived chassis was always enough to make the SX genuinely sharp and sporty, yet roomy and comfortable enough to be a credible sports-tourer as well.
-This latest version, where the front, multi-adjustable, forks have received revised damping rates while the quirky, horizontally-mounted rear shock, has now a heavier spring plus a very handy remote preload adjuster knob (just the thing sports tourers need for easily winding up the rear to compensate for pillions, luggage… or both) is even better still – plush enough for comfort, firm and controlled enough for sports, and all easily adjustable as well.
+From 2014 it gained decent, multi-adjustable forks, while the quirky, horizontally-mounted rear shock gained a heavier spring plus a very handy remote preload adjuster knob (just the thing sports tourers need for easily winding up the rear to compensate for pillions, luggage… or both).
+The latest 2017 version is improved further still with a new shock linkage.
+The result is plush enough for comfort, firm and controlled enough for sports, and all easily adjustable as well.

 The Kawasaki Z1000SX is a high-performance, 1000cc four so it’s never going to be as cheap to run as some.
 That said, it’s not a full-on superbike, either, and has been cleverly designed to offer value, so it’s also not as bad as you might expect, either.
 Ridden hard and mpg will drop under 40mpg and consumption of tyres, brake pads etc will suffer, though more gentle riding will improve on that.